The Monkees FAQs

 5. Is the series still on the air?
 Can I get copies of the episodes?

 The Season One DVD Box set was released May 13, 2003.
 The second season was released Nov.
 18, 2003.
-(See ordering links, at top of this page.)
-Prefer VHS?
+Still prefer VHS?
 A few years ago, Rhino Records re-released the video box set containing all the episodes, 33 1/3 RPM and the original pilot.
 The VHS video box is out of print, again, and extremely difficult to find.
 (If you do find a new box, expect to pay between 3 and 4 hundred dollars.)
 Your best bet is to keep checking used shops and E-bay.
-(Expect to pay between 2 and 3 hundred for a complete used VHX box set.)
-Several episodes are still readily available at retail on individual tapes that include 2 or more episodes per tape.
-HEAD, the Monkees movie, is available at retail on both VHS and DVD.
+(Expect to pay between 2 and 3 hundred for a complete used VHS box set.)
+Several episodes were also available at retail on individual VHS tapes that included 2 or more episodes per tape.
+HEAD, the Monkees movie, was made available at retail on both VHS and DVD.

 6. Is it true the Monkees didn't play their own instruments?